-What is the average enrolment figure?
-Have there been major changes in enrolment in the last 10 years?
-Show student enrolment numbers for the past three years.

-14. Public relations (see 3.2.14 in the EEAA Manual)

-Does the school publish an Information Package/Course Catalogue?
-If so, please attach a copy.

-No Yes

-Has the school carried out investigations of the appropriate academic nomenclature and legal issues in degree awarding within its own country?
-Please provide explanation of national policy in regards.

-Describe the school's relationship with authorities and the surrounding community, the wider Christian community and potential employers of graduates.
+s the average enrolment figure?
+Have there been major changes in enrolment in years?
+Show student enrolment numbers for the past three years. ations (see 3.2.14 in the ECTE Manual) he school publish an Information Package/Course Catalogue?
+If so, please attac Yes e school carried out investigations of the appropriate academic nomenclature a sues in degree awarding within its own country?
+Please provide explanation of al policy in regards. be the school's relationship with authorities and the surrounding community, th ) -